How does it work: For people in Scotland

 Deposit return on drinks containers is the next step towards a cleaner Scotland

 Many drinks are consumed away from home, so a deposit makes it more likely they’ll be recycled by being brought back to a shop.

 Drinks containers also use up huge amounts of energy in manufacturing, which contributes to greenhouse gas emissions.
 The more we recycle, the better for our environment and our economy.

 Plus, drinks packaging is responsible for up to 50% of litter on land and 80%-95% of the litter in our seas by volume or weight.

 Does it work elsewhere?

-Over 130 million people in the EU alone live in countries with deposit systems, with more member states moving towards them.
+Over 144 million people in the EU alone live in countries with deposit systems, with more member states announcing plans for deposit return every year.

 Support from the majority of people in Scotland

 A Survation poll commissioned by APRS in 2015 showed that nearly 79% of people in Scotland are in favour of DRS.
 (Survation is a member of the British Polling Council and abides by its rules).

 We asked 1,000 people in Scotland this simple question: